mattshade/impulse/wp-content/plugins/if-menu/readme.txt

 === If Menu ===
 Contributors: andrei.igna
-Tags: menu, if, rules, conditional, statements, hide, show, dispaly, roles, nav menu Requires at least: 4
+Tags: menu, if, menu, rules, conditional, statements, hide, show, dispaly, roles, nav menu Requires at least: 4
-Tested up to: 4.8
+Tested up to: 4.9
 Stable tag: trunk
 License: GPL2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display or hide menu items with user-defines rules
+Display tailored menu items to each visitor with visibility rules

 == Description ==

-**If Menu** plugin adds extra functionality for menu items, making it easy to hide or display them based on user-defined rules.
-Example:
+Display tailored menu items to each visitor, based on visibility rules.
+Here are a few examples:

 * Display a menu item only if current `User is logged in`
-* Hide menu items if `visiting from mobile device`
+* Hide menu items if `Device is mobile`
-* Display menu items just for `Admins and Editors`
+* Display menu items for `Admins and Editors`
+* Hide Login or Register links for `Logged in Users`
+* Display menu items for `Users from US and UK`

-The plugin is easy to use, each menu item will have a “Change menu item visibility” option which will enable the selection of rules (example in Screenshots).
+The plugin is easy to use, each menu item will have a new option “Change menu item visibility” which will enable the selection of rules (example in Screenshots)

 ## Features